dimajix/flowman/docs/spec/mapping/repartition.md

 # Repartition Mapping

 Shuffles data to produce a specified amount of Spark partitions by using the specified columns to determine the partitioning.
+This operation is useful for caching carefully repartitioned data before multiple join operations.

 ## Example
 ```